EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 Outside of research, you’ll likely find me at a **metal festival**, camping, or watching **films and series** (always) and reading **non-fantasy books** (sometimes).

 I value **listening, clarity, and thoughtful action** — speaking with purpose, avoiding unnecessary repetition, and following through.
-My humor tends to be dry and irreverent 🥴 — somewhere between **Bukowski** and **Ricky Gervais** — blunt, honest, and usually funny in its own way.
+My humor tends to be dry and irreverent 🥴 — somewhere between **Bukowski** and **Ricky Gervais** — blunt, honest, and usually funny in its own way 🙃.

 ---